Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 5. Once the user selects their sensor, the app establishes a connection via Bluetooth.
 A confirmation message is displayed to the user indicating that the sensor is successfully synced.

 ## Use Case 6 - Attaching Sensors
-A user wants to prepare for a workout by attaching sensors appropriately
+A user wants to prepare for a workout by attaching sensors appropriately.

 1. The user gets the dumbbells and elbow sleeve they want to use.
 2. The user attaches the sensors to the heads of the dumbbell, locking it in securely.